 Our true…number one goal, first and foremost, is to always deliver quality content that is derived from accurate research that is supported by regulatory policy and that encompasses patient safety.
 We focus on this intently so that physicians are able to implement the best techniques and deliver the best care for their patients.
 If we are able to obtain our goals and objectives and apply them at our courses for our attendees, I feel that we have offered the best educational experience for anyone that attends a Boston BioLife course.

-QUESTION 11.
-How can others get in touch with you or at end Boston BioLife events?
+Cade Hildreth: How can others get in touch with you about Boston BioLife events?

 Joseph Krieger: The easiest way to get in touch with me is via my email, which is, [email protected].
 I may also be reached via phone 978-604-2528.

 All of our courses are listed on our website: www.bostonbiolife.com.
 We are always evolving and we encourage people to visit our website to see ‘What’s New’.
 After our recent course in March, we had 7,500 ‘tweets’ – Find us on Twitter, @BostonBioLife.

 We also have an active Users Group on LinkedIn called Boston BioLife where we publish and post new ideas and topics that we cover in a discussion forum.
 We have just launched a customized media campaign on FaceBook, find us on our Boston BioLife page.

 As I mentioned, we add new topics, faculty, and exhibitors to every course.
 We do this in an effort to facilitate the most up-to-date training, education in life sciences.
 I am consistently looking for new information and applicable technologies.
 If people have an idea for a program I am open to discussing opportunities, and partnerships.
 We like to work with organizations that support our same goals and missions.
 We support companies that are developing new technologies as they facilitate their involvement with patients in their clinics.